Types of painkillers

 - a dissolvable film (Breakyl®).

-The drug is absorbed into the body from these areas and works quickly.
-It is usually used for breakthrough pain.
+The drug is absorbed quickly into the body from your mouth or nose.
+Fentanyl given this way is usually for breakthrough pain.

 Other strong painkillers